santimattius/android-koin-startup-extension/README-1.0.md

 # Usage

-The `koin-startup-extension` library is designed to simplify dependency management in Android applications, allowing for easy integration with App Startup.
-We will use practical examples to illustrate how to implement `koin-startup-extension` in different scenarios, such as the initialization of critical services, efficient management of feature modules, and compatibility with other App Startup initializers.
+The `koin-startup` library is designed to simplify dependency management in Android applications, allowing for easy integration with App Startup.
+We will use practical examples to illustrate how to implement `koin-startup` in different scenarios, such as the initialization of critical services, efficient management of feature modules, and compatibility with other App Startup initializers.

 ## App